suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function setManagementFee(uint _fee) external onlyOwner;
 ```
 #### &emsp;Description
 > Set the management fee percentage.
 This is being calculated with a denominator, so the lowest value is 1 for 0.01%, and the highest value is 10000 for 100%.
 Usually, indexes should not have a 100% fee, but this is only restricted to be equal to or under 100% (10000).
-The following example values correspond to the following percentages:
+The following example values correspond to the following percentages:</br>
-1 = 0.01% fee
+1 = 0.01% fee</br>
-10 = 0.1% fee
+10 = 0.1% fee</br>
-100 = 1% fee
+100 = 1% fee</br>
-1000 = 10% fee
+1000 = 10% fee</br>
-10000 = 100% fee
+10000 = 100% fee</br>

 #### &emsp;Parameters
 > _fee: The percentage of investor's investment, that will be as management fee (Note: _fee must equal to or bigger than 0 and less than 10000)